imedkrisna/krisna/content/post/mathjax/index.md

 projects: []
 ---

 I just recently migrated my blog from Jekyll powered website to hugo powered one using academic theme.
-The migration went quite smoothly especially since I really have little content when I moved away from Jekyll.
+The migration went quite smoothly.
+All I did was copying my md content from previous blog to `\post` and update the metadata.
+It didn't take too much time since I really have little content when I moved away from Jekyll.
 Everything works great in the hugo academic, but one.

 I didn't understand at first why Hugo Academic Theme does not render equation labelling correctly.
 When I use a snippet like this: